China not happy about WTO member complaints

-BEIJING (Reuters) - China on Thursday expressed its displeasure at complaints about the World Trade Organization by member nations unhappy with how the organization functions.
+BEIJING (Reuters) - China on Thursday expressed its displeasure at complaints about the World Trade Organization by member nations unhappy with how the organisation functions.

 The WTO failed to reach any new agreements on Wednesday, ending a three-day ministerial conference in discord in the face of stinging U.S. criticism of the group and vetoes from other countries.